 You can display windows at any time; they update automatically each time the program stops.
-Figure 2 shows four typical Debugger views and indicates how you access them from the Views menu.
+Figure 2-2 shows four typical Debugger views and indicates how you access them from the Views menu.

-Figure 2.
-Typical Debugger Views Accessible at a Breakpoint
+Figure 2-2 Typical Debugger Views Accessible at a Breakpoint

-Figure 3, page 7, shows the Array Visualizer window, a powerful view for examining data in arrays of up to $100 \times 100$ elements.
+Figure 2-3, page 8, shows the Array Visualizer window, a powerful view for examining data in arrays of up to 100×100 elements.
 You can look for problem areas in a 3D rendering of the array, click on the area of interest, and view the numerical values in a spreadsheet format.
-In Figure 3, page 7, the hue option has been set so that the values appear in a color spectrum from blue (lowest) to red (highest) with out-of-range anomalies appearing in gray.
 Note the high point coming out of the 3D image; it demonstrates how anomalies in large arrays stand out.